This is the first article in our four-part series detailing the nonprofit building process.

 ANOTHER good place to start

 If you are exploring a building project, consider downloading NCI-Roberts’ A Building Committee’s Guide to Success, featuring 14 questions to start your internal team working together.
 It’s also a great reference for leaders still weighing the pros and cons of taking on a building project.
 If you don’t have all the answers, don’t worry.
 A building project can feel daunting, but we are here to help.
-Schedule a call today!
+Contact our team today!